-- (1) The number of Common Shares beneficially owned, controlled or directed, directly or indirectly, by the above directors and officers is based on information furnished by the directors and officers themselves and from the insider reports available at www.sedi.ca. - (2) As of March 31, 2015, the current directors and officers of the Company, eight (8) in the aggregate, beneficially owned, controlled or directly, or indirectly, an aggregate of 18,926,382 Common Shares (excluding stock options granted) or approximately 13.04% of the Common Shares issued and outstanding.
+- (1) The number of Common Shares beneficially owned, controlled or directed, directly or indirectly, by the above directors and officers is based on information furnished by the directors and officers themselves and from the insider reports available at www.sedi.ca. - (2) As of April 25, 2016, the current directors and officers of the Company, seven (7) in the aggregate, beneficially owned, controlled or directed, directly or indirectly, an aggregate of 21,526,382 Common Shares (excluding stock options granted) or approximately 11.93% of the Common Shares issued and outstanding.
 To the knowledge of the Company there are no common share owned directly or indirectly by the Nominee Directors. - (3) The Audit Committee shall meet four times annually, or more frequently as circumstances dictate.
-The Audit Committee was comprised of Corry J. Silbernagel (Chairman), Javier Reyes and David Ingram for the year ended December 31, 2014.
-Mr. Silbernagel was appointed Chairman on December 16, 2014.
-Mr. Donald R. Siemens was the Chairman of the Audit Committee until his resignation on October 14, 2014. - (4) The Compensation Committee will meet as often as the Chair shall determine to be necessary or appropriate.
-The Compensation Committee was comprised of David Ingram (Chairman), Corry J. Silbernagel and Javier Reyes for the year ended December 31, 2014.
-Mr. Corry J. Silbernagel was appointed Chairman of the Compensation Committee from June 26, 2013 to December 16, 2014 whereby David Ingram was appointed Chairman of the Compensation Committee. - (5) The Governance & Nominating Committee will meet as often as the Chair shall determine to be necessary or appropriate.
-The Governance & Nominating Committee was comprised of Corry J. Silbernagel (Chairman), Enrique A. Peralta and David Ingram for the year ended December 31, 2014.
-Mr. Donald R. Siemens was the Chairman of the Audit Committee until his resignation on October 14, 2014.
+The Audit Committee was comprised of Corry J. Silbernagel (Chairman), Javier Reyes and David Ingram for the year ended December 31, 2015. - (4) The Compensation Committee will meet as often as the Chair shall determine to be necessary or appropriate.
+The Compensation Committee was comprised of David Ingram (Chairman), Corry J. Silbernagel and Javier Reyes for the year ended December 31, 2015. - (5) The Governance & Nominating Committee will meet as often as the Chair shall determine to be necessary or appropriate.
+The Governance & Nominating Committee was comprised of Corry J. Silbernagel (Chairman), Gregg Sedun and David Ingram for the year ended December 31, 2015.